gabrieldavison/sound-of-life/README.md

 ### Attack:

 This is the initial stage of the synthesizers volume envelope.
-A fast attack time will give a stacatto sound (think harpsichord) and a slow attack will give a softer more gradual increase in volume (think softly played violin).
+A fast attack time will give a staccato sound (think harpsichord) and a slow attack will give a softer more gradual increase in volume (think softly played violin).

 ### Release: